jdelon02/agent-os/templates/commands/research-spec.md

 ---

-Analyze your product's codebase and install Agent OS with intelligent evolutionary tracking, context awareness, and consolidated specification structure.
+Research your product's codebase and gather insights for specification writing with intelligent evolutionary tracking, context awareness, and consolidated specification structure.

-Follow the instructions located in @/reference-docs/instructions/analyze-product.md
+This is **Phase 2** of the 5-phase workflow.
+Follow the instructions located in @/reference-docs/instructions/research-spec.md

+**Phase Flow**: After research completion, proceed to **Phase 3: Write** using the write-spec command.

-**Canonical Identity**: Universal namespace consolidation is automatically executed as Step 0 of the analysis workflow to ensure consistent project identity and prevent knowledge fragmentation.
+**Canonical Identity**: Universal namespace consolidation is automatically executed as Step 0 of the research workflow to ensure consistent project identity and prevent knowledge fragmentation.

-**Error Resolution**: If any errors occur during analysis, immediately reference @/reference-docs/instructions/error-resolution-via-memory.md for memory-guided troubleshooting procedures with canonical project identity.
+**Error Resolution**: If any errors occur during research, immediately reference @/reference-docs/instructions/error-resolution-via-memory.md for memory-guided troubleshooting procedures with canonical project identity.